Do you hate sanding and staining to update wood?

 I am always blending.
-I don’t think I ever just use something as it comes.
+I don’t think I ever just use anything as it comes. ;)

-You want to do this just enough to remove the shine so the poly will have something to adhere to.
+You want to do this just enough to remove the shine so the Polyshades will have something to adhere to.

 I don’t count that as sanding, by the way.
 So easy!

-“Sanding” is that thing you do for hours with the electric sander.
+“Sanding” is that thing you do for hours on end with an electric sander.
 Ugh.

-Wipe away the dust well then apply the Minwax PolyShades with a foam or bristle brush.
+Next, be sure to wipe away the dust well and then apply the Minwax PolyShades with a foam or bristle brush.

 NOTE-I’ve used both to apply regular basic stain ~and~ the Polyshades.
-I will say a good quality bristle brush gives better control of product with poly in general (and is the only thing I use when applying any type of Polyurethane typically) Remember, the Polyshades does contains poly (poly and stain in one).
+But a good quality bristle brush gives better control of product with poly in general (and is the only thing I use when applying any type of Polyurethane typically) Remember, the Polyshades does contains poly (poly and stain in one).
 So the choice is up to you.
 This was a small piece and I didn’t want to mess with clean up so I used a foam brush.
 But just to be clear, regular paint style brushes are easier especially if you are new to this product.
 (I’ve included affiliate links for these items below for your convenience.
 See full disclosure here.)